DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/add-extra-information/add-watermarks-to-a-report.md

 ![](../../../images/eurd-web-add-preprinted-watermark.png)

-The following image illustrates a report with a watermark shown at design-time that contains a template of a preprinted form.
+The following image illustrates a report with a watermark shown at design time that contains a template of a preprinted form.

 ![](../../../images/eurd-web-add-a-template-watermark.png)